RohanNero/No-Life/NOTES.md

 ### In the game's universe:

+- **MAY NEED ONE ADDITIONAL TOOL: **BYTE SAVER**, THIS TOOL ALLOWS USERS TO SAVE A CONVERTED BYTES VALUE FROM THE HEX CONVERTER**

+  - THE NEED FOR THIS IS BECAUSE FUNCTION SELECTORS HAVE 4 BYTES THAT COME BEFORE ARGUMENTS. (could save one byte string and prepose it to all **Coding Ray** `blast`s.)

 - main character will have **two items**:
   - **En/Decoding ray** (maybe change to **Coding Ray**)
     - this will be used for encoding and decoding functions to pass problems and defeat enemies